remorses/vitro/README.md

 -   Links
 -   Props

+## How to resolve dependencies

+-   if using yarn workspaces use the yarn command to install the vitro dependencies and set the react, react dom semvers as loose as possible to use the hoisted react
+-   the same should apply for npm v7 workspaces
+-   if using a single npm top level package, don't install the react dep, instead use the one in the current devDependencies
+-   using multiple npm packages folders with different react versions is not supported

 ## Things to do

 -   [ ] next run on top directory, this way urls are clickable in vscode